Stafford Beer

-Anthony Stafford Beer (25 September 1926 – 23 August 2002) was a British theorist, consultant and professor at the Manchester Business School.
-He is best known for his work in the fields of operational research and management cybernetics.
+Anthony Stafford Beer (25 September 1926 – 23 August 2002) was a British theorist, consultant and professor at Manchester Business School.
+He is known for his work in the fields of operational research and management cybernetics, and for his heuristic in systems thinking, "the purpose of a system is what it does."

 Biography

 Early life

-Beer was born in Putney, London in 1926.
-His father was William John Beer, chief statistician at Lloyd’s Register of Shipping.
-His mother was Doris Ethel Beer, who was born on the same day as his father.
-At age 17 he was expelled from Whitgift School and enrolled for a degree in philosophy at University College London.
-But in 1944 he left to join the army, first as Gunner in the Royal Artillery, but he soon received a commission first in the Royal Fusiliers, and then as a company commander in the 9th Gurkha Rifles.
-He saw service in India and stayed there until 1947.
-Upon returning to England he was assigned to the Human factors Branch of Operations research at the War Office.
-In 1949, he was demobilised, having reached the rank of captain.
+Anthony Stafford Beer was born in Fulham, London, on 25 September 1926.
+His father was William John Beer, chief statistician at Lloyd's Register of Shipping, who shared a birthday with Stafford's mother, Doris Ethel Beer.
+At the age of 17 Stafford was expelled from Whitgift School.
+He enrolled in philosophy at University College London before enlisting in the British Army as a gunner in the Royal Artillery in 1944, during the Second World War.
+He soon received commissions, first in the Royal Fusiliers, and then as a company commander in the 9th Gurkha Rifles.
+Beer served in the British Raj until 1947, when he returned to England and was assigned to the human factors branch of operations research at the War Office.
+In 1949 he was demobilised, having reached the rank of captain.

-He dropped the use of his first name "Anthony" when he was about twenty-one and persuaded his brother, Ian Beer, to sign a statement that he would not use the name Stafford which he also was given.
+Beer did not use his given first name, "Anthony", instead preferring his middle name, "Stafford".
+His younger brother, Ian, also shared this middle name.
+When Ian was sixteen, Beer persuaded him to sign a document promising not to use "Stafford" as part of his name because Beer "wanted the ‘copyright’ of [the name] Stafford Beer."